Back to blog

 Instantly: best for pure email volume

-Instantly has become the default choice for teams that want to send high volumes of cold email without per-seat pricing.
-Their unlimited sending account model means you can rotate across dozens of inboxes without additional cost, which is critical for maintaining deliverability at scale.
+Instantly is the default choice for teams that want high email volume without per-seat pricing.
+Its unlimited sending-account model lets you rotate across dozens of inboxes at no extra cost, which is critical for deliverability at scale.

-What works well: The warm-up network (Instantly Warmup) is one of the largest in the space, with over 500,000 accounts participating.
+What works well: The warm-up network (Instantly Warmup) is one of the largest in the space, with more than a million accounts participating.
 Inbox rotation is seamless.
 The campaign builder is intuitive enough that non-technical founders can launch campaigns within hours.
 Their analytics dashboard clearly shows which subject lines and email variants perform.

 Where it falls short: Instantly is email only.
 If your outreach strategy includes LinkedIn, you need a separate tool and manual coordination.
 The AI personalization, while improved, still produces generic output compared to platforms with deeper enrichment integrations.
 Lead data quality from their built-in database is inconsistent for niche B2B verticals.